-- There are two safe harbors that employers can use to decide if an employee has averaged 30 or more hours per week. - One safe harbor applies to ongoing employees, the other to new employees. - The safe harbors are complex, but both rely on some defined time periods that generally must be measured in a uniform fashion for all employees.
+- There are three safe harbors that employers can use to decide if an employee has averaged 30 or more hours per week. - One applies on a monthly basis. - The others apply a "look back" measurement period of 3 to 12 months for to ongoing employees and to new employees. - The safe harbors are complex, but both rely on some defined time periods that generally must be measured in a uniform fashion for all employees.